The NLC Solutions Cleaning Inspection Worksheet

 The Main Goal of Commercial Cleaning is

-Workplace hygiene is at the core of every productive and successful business.
+Proper workplace hygiene is at the core of every productive and successful business.

 Here are four basic things to consider when talking about office cleaning and good hygiene.

 1. Personal hygiene.
-Worker personal hygiene is important.
+Worker personal hygiene is essential.
 Include proper background and context in the hygiene plan, and frequently remind employees through posters and internal communication (e.g. emails).
 If you are having a problem with a worker, don’t hesitate to talk to them in private.

 2. Work area cleanliness.
 The work area in general needs to be kept clean and tidy, focusing on high-touch surfaces and areas with a lot of foot traffic.
 Work surfaces and their contents — keyboards or phones are typically high-touch items and need to be cleaned very often.
-Encourage workers maintain a clutter-free area, encouraging more frequent wiping and sanitizing of the surfaces.

 Click to leave a review for NLC Solutions